luke-c-fisher/Diabetes_Classification/Data_Analysis.md

 between Sensitivity and Specificity.
 The implication is that a 0.5 cutoff does the best job at capturing the most true positives and negatives in the confusion matrix.

+The ROC curve reaffirms the conclusion that 0.5 is the best cutoff for the logistic model.